Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment: Magnetic moments and transition magnetic moments of the states and states in the molecular model

 where $\mu_{l} $ is the orbital magnetic moment between the two hadrons.
 The subscripts $ m $ and $ b $ represent meson and baryon, respectively.
-The magnetic moment formula of hidden-charm pentaquark $P^{N^{0}}_{\psi} $ states $(\bar{c}q_{3})(cq_{1}q_{2}) $ in the molecular model is
+We use the masses of mesons and baryons from Particle Data Group \cite{ParticleDataGroup:2022pth}.
+The magnetic moment formula of hidden-charm pentaquark states $(\bar{c}q_{3})(cq_{1}q_{2}) $ in the molecular model is

-where $\psi$ represents the flavor wave function in molecular model in Table \ref{tab:k}, $ S_{12} $ and $ S'_{12} $ are the spin and its third componen of the diquark $ (q_{1}q_{2}) $ inside the baryon $(cq_{1}q_{2}) $. $ S $ is the spin of pentaquark state. $J$ is the total angular momentum of pentaquark state. $S_{c}$ and $S^{'}_{c}$ are spin and third component of quark $c $. $S_{z}, S^{'} _{b} $ and $l _{z} $ are the spin third component of the pentaquark state, the baryon, and the orbital excitation, respectively.
+where $\psi$ represents the flavor wave function in molecular model in Table \ref{tab:k}, $ S_{12} $ and $ S'_{12} $ are the spin and its third componen of the diquark $ (q_{1}q_{2}) $ inside the baryon $(cq_{1}q_{2}) $. $ S $ is the spin of pentaquark state. $J$ is the total angular momentum of pentaquark state. $S_{c}$ and $S'_{c}$ are spin and third component of quark $c $. $S_{z}, S' _{b} $ and $l _{z} $ are the spin third component of the pentaquark state, the baryon, and the orbital excitation, respectively.
+In the generated table, $ \mu_{\bar{c}} $ did not appear in these pentaquark state magnetic moment expressions because the relationship $\mu_{c} =-\mu_{\bar{c}} $ can simplify these expressions.

 We take $J^{P}=\frac{1}{2}^{-}({\frac{1}{2}}^{+}\otimes0^{-}\otimes0^{+})$ of the $\Sigma_c \bar{D}$ molecular state with the $8 _{1f} $ flavor representation as an example.
 The $J_{1}^{P_{1}}\otimes J_{2}^{P_{2}}\otimes J_{3}^{P_{3}}$ are corresponding to the angular momentum and parity of baryon, meson and orbital, respectively.
 According to Table \ref{tab:k}, the flavor wave function can be written as